Sarin

-Sarin (NATO designation GB [short for G-series, "B"]) is an extremely toxic synthetic organophosphorus compound.
-A colourless, odourless liquid, it is used as a chemical weapon due to its extreme potency as a nerve agent.
-Exposure is lethal even at very low concentrations, where death can occur within one to ten minutes after direct inhalation of a lethal dose, due to suffocation from respiratory paralysis, unless antidotes are quickly administered.
+Sarin (NATO designation GB short for G-series, B) is an extremely toxic organophosphorus compound that has been often used as a chemical weapon due to its extreme potency as a nerve agent.

+Sarin is a volatile, colorless and odorless liquid.
+Exposure can be lethal even at very low concentrations, and death can occur within one to ten minutes after direct inhalation of a lethal dose due to suffocation from respiratory paralysis, unless antidotes are quickly administered.
 People who absorb a non-lethal dose and do not receive immediate medical treatment may suffer permanent neurological damage.

 Sarin is widely considered a weapon of mass destruction.
 Production and stockpiling of sarin was outlawed as of April 1997 by the Chemical Weapons Convention of 1993, and it is classified as a Schedule 1 substance.

 Health effects

 Like some other nerve agents that affect the neurotransmitter acetylcholine, sarin attacks the nervous system by interfering with the degradation of the neurotransmitter acetylcholine at neuromuscular junctions.
-Death will usually occur as a result of asphyxia due to the inability to control the muscles involved in breathing.
+Death usually occurs as a result of asphyxia due to the inability to control the muscles involved in breathing.

-Initial symptoms following exposure to sarin are a runny nose, tightness in the chest, and constriction of the pupils.
-Soon after, the person will have difficulty breathing and they will experience nausea and drooling.
-As they continue to lose control of bodily functions, they may vomit, defecate, and urinate.
+Initial symptoms following exposure to sarin are a runny nose, tightness in the chest, and constriction of the pupils (miotic action).
+Soon after, the person will have difficulty breathing and experience nausea and drooling.
+This progresses to losing control of bodily functions, which may cause the person to vomit, defecate, and urinate.
 This phase is followed by twitching and jerking.
 Ultimately, the person becomes comatose and suffocates in a series of convulsive spasms.
-Moreover, common mnemonics for the symptomatology of organophosphate poisoning, including sarin, are the "killer Bs" of bronchorrhea and bronchospasm because they are the leading cause of death, and SLUDGE – salivation, lacrimation, urination, defecation, gastrointestinal distress, and emesis (vomiting).
-Death may follow in one to ten minutes after direct inhalation.
+Common mnemonics for the symptomatology of organophosphate poisoning, including sarin, are the "killer Bs" of bronchorrhea and bronchospasm because they are the leading cause of death, and SLUDGE – salivation, lacrimation, urination, defecation, gastrointestinal distress, and emesis (vomiting).
+Death may follow in one to ten minutes after direct inhalation, but may also occur after a delay ranging from hours to several weeks, in cases where exposure is limited but no antidote is applied.

 Sarin has a high volatility (ease with which a liquid can turn into vapour) relative to similar nerve agents, making inhalation very easy, and may even absorb through the skin.
 A person's clothing can release sarin for about 30 minutes after it has come in contact with sarin gas, which can lead to exposure of other people.